SietseAchterop/RtcNoordApp/README.md

 ### Rower Profiles

 Each rower has its own profile part.
-Again the tumble wheel can be used to select a single piece or the average.
+Again the tumble wheel can be used to select all piece, a single one or the average of them.

 ![Eerste](appdocs/RowerView.png)